patchshorts/cgodwin.io/src/posts/designing-planning-for-business-requirements.md

 #### Standard & Premium Networking
-Premium Networking is the default, but Standard Tier Networking is a lower performaing option.
+Premium Networking is the default, but Standard Tier Networking is a lower performing option.
 With Standard Tier Networking, Cloud Load Balancing is only regional load balancing and not global balancing.
 Standard Networking is not compliant with the global SLA

 #### Pub/Sub Lite vs Pub/Sub
-Pub/Sub is an extermely scalable but Pub/Sub Lite can be scaled providing lower levels of cost-effective service.
+Pub/Sub is an extremely scalable but Pub/Sub Lite can be scaled providing lower levels of cost-effective service.

 Pub/Sub come with features such as parallelism, automatic scaling, global